munkiat/tyk-docs/tyk-docs/content/graphql/field-based-permissions.md

 ### Block list

+### Block list

 By default all *Types* and *Fields* will be unchecked.
 By checking a *Type* or *Field* you will disallow to use it for any GraphQL operation associated with the key.

-For example, the settings from the screenshot below would block `code` and `countries` fields in `Continent` type as well as `latt` and `longt` fields in `Coordinates` type from usage.
+For example, the settings illustrated below would block the following:
+- `code` and `countries` fields in `Continent` type.
+- `latt` and `longt` fields in `Coordinates` type.

 {{< img src="/img/dashboard/system-management/field-based-permissions-blocklist.png" alt="field-based-permissions" >}}

 ### Allow list

 By default all *Types* and *Fields* will be unchecked.
-By checking a *Type* or *Field* you will allow to use it for any GraphQL operation associated with the key.
+By checking a *Type* or *Field* you will allow it to be used for any GraphQL operation associated with the key.

-For example, the settings from the screenshot below would only allow `code` field in `Continent` type as well as `code` and `name` fields in `Language` to be used.
-Note that since no query is allowed (no field in `Query` type is checked), you will not be able to run any query whatsoever.
+For example, the settings illustrated below would only allow the following:
+- `code` field in `Continent` type.
+- `code` and `name` fields in `Language` type.

+Note that the `Query` type is unchecked.
+Subsequently, you will not be able to run any query.

 {{< img src="/img/dashboard/system-management/field-based-permissions-allowlist.png" alt="field-based-permissions" >}}